 Health Insurance – Seasonal employers generally do not provide health insurance.
 Individual policy research can be done at www.healthcare.gov, or another consideration might be a travel insurance policy.

-Living in Remote Locations – Seasonal opportunities on CoolWorks are often located in rather remote settings, which often allows for one-of-a-kind experiences to be had.
+Living in Remote Locations – Seasonal opportunities on CoolWorks are often located in rather remote settings, which allow for one-of-a-kind experiences to be had.
 At the same time, it is a really important element to consider when looking for the right fit.
-We recommend you map the location of the employers you’re considering so you can get the lay of the land, establish some expectations of where you’ll be, and learn about what near-by amenities, if any, will be accessible.
+We recommend you map the location of the employers you are considering so you can get the lay of the land, establish some expectations of where your “home base” would be located and learn about what near-by amenities, if any, will be accessible.

 Necessary Documentation – In order to legally be employed to work in the United States, all employees must complete an I-9 Form.
 This form, along with additional employment paperwork, is generally completed on the day that a new employee arrives at the employer’s office.
-It is necessary to arrive with certain identification documents in hand to complete these forms.
+It is crucial that you arrive with certain identification documents in hand to complete these forms.

 Full details on the I-9 form and the complete list of acceptable A, B, and C identification documents can be found here: http://www.uscis.gov/i-9-central/acceptable-documents.